 Surprisingly, sometimes even when it comes to treating a specific condition, the best answer may be to do nothing.
 In the case of whiplash, one of the recommended treatment protocols during the early stage of whiplash is to “Act As Usual”.
-It can be quite unsettling when visiting a doctor for whiplash treatment and to be told to act normally, to do nothing different.
+It can be quite unsettling when told to do nothing different after visiting a doctor for whiplash treatment.

 Of course it does not mean that the most appropriate treatment is always to do nothing or to do something less.
 However, it does mean that not every appropriate treatment must do something or to do something more.

 Perhaps a simple rule of thumb to help you learn to do less to achieve more with your health, for every ‘what can I do?’ question, ask ‘what shouldn’t I do?”.

 - How Many X-rays Is Too Much?